-- 33. Once a student has passed a module, they cannot be reassessed in that module unless they are deemed a 'Retake' student and are retaking a stage or level or where approved Extenuating Circumstances apply.
-Students may not choose to re-take the whole or a part of the assessment for any module that they have already passed in an attempt to improve the mark obtained. - 34.
+- 37. Once a student has passed a module, they cannot be reassessed in that module unless they are deemed a 'repeat' student and are repeating modules or where approved Extenuating Circumstances apply.
+Students may not choose to repeat the whole or a part of the assessment for any module that they have already passed in an attempt to improve the mark obtained. - 38.
 The classification of a student's award is determined at the point where that student becomes eligible for the award, and no modules may later be substituted with the intention of changing the award title or improving the classification.